How do I transfer remote files to my Windows PC?

 Step 2.
 Then you’ll see 2 columns.
 The left one is a local PC and the right one is a remote PC.
 On the local computer, choose the files you need to transfer and then click on the triangle blue button.
 To get file transfer from remote PC, you could choose in the right pane and click on the triangle button on the right.

-You may have already been acknowledged the methods for achieving remote file transfer on Windows 11, 10, 8, 7 from the post.
+You may have already acknowledged the methods for achieving remote file transfer on Windows 11, 10, 8, and 7 from the post.
 Apart from the built-in Remote Desktop feature, remote access tools such as Chrome Remote Desktop is also a viable option.
 However, if the 2 PCs are not on the same LAN and you run into ”Chrome Remote Desktop goes offline”, AnyViewer could be a good alternative to effectively get file transfer.